EvgenyIsmagilov/koota/README.md

 ## Contact

 Feel free to take part in development of this project.
-Also you can contact me via telegram [@evgenyismagilov](https://t.me/evgenyismagilov){:target="_blank"}.
+Also you can contact me via telegram [@evgenyismagilov](https://t.me/evgenyismagilov){:target="_blank" rel="noopener"}.

 <a href="https://t.me/evgenyismagilov" target="_blank">example</a>